broadinstitute/gatk/docs/CNV/howtogcnv.md

 For the _cohort mode_, the general recommendation is at least a hundred samples to start.
 Researchers should expect to tune workflow parameters from the provided defaults.
 In particular, GermlineCNVCaller's default inference parameters are conservatively set for efficient run times.

 The figure diagrams the workflow tools. **Section 1** creates an intervals list and counts read alignments overlapping the intervals. **Section 2** shows optional but recommended _cohort mode_ steps to annotate intervals with covariates for use in filtering intervals as well as for use in explicit modeling.
 The section also removes outlier counts intervals. **Section 3** generates global baseline observations for the data and models and calls the ploidy of each contig. **Section 4** is at the heart of the workflow and models per-interval copy number.
-Because of the high intensity of compute model fitting requires, the section shows how to analyze data in parts. **Section 5** calls per-sample copy number events per interval and per segment.
+Because of the high intensity of compute model fitting requires, the section shows how to analyze data in parts.
+Finally, **Section 5** calls per-sample copy number events per interval and per segment.
 Results are in VCF format.
-Finally, **Section 6** visualizes the results in IGV.

 ► A highly recommended [whitepaper detailing the methods](https://github.com/broadinstitute/gatk/blob/master/docs/CNV/germline-cnv-caller-model.pdf) is in the gatk GitHub repository's [docs/CNV](https://github.com/broadinstitute/gatk/tree/master/docs/CNV) directory.
 ► For pipelined workflows, see the [gatk GitHub](https://github.com/broadinstitute/gatk) repository's [scripts/cnv_wdl](https://github.com/broadinstitute/gatk/tree/master/scripts/cnv_wdl) directory.
 Be sure to obtain a tagged version of the script, e.g. [v4.1.0.0](https://github.com/broadinstitute/gatk/tree/4.1.0.0/scripts/cnv_wdl/germline), following instructions in [Section 4 of Article#23405](https://software.broadinstitute.org/gatk/documentation/article?id=23405#4).
 ► This workflow is not appropriate for bulk tumor samples, as it infers absolute copy numbers.
 For somatic copy number alteration calling, see [Tutorial#11682](https://software.broadinstitute.org/gatk/documentation/article?id=11682).

-[Blog#XXX]() provides followup discussion.
+[Blog#XXX]() visualizes the results in IGV and provides followup discussion.
 Towards data exploration, here are two illustrative _Jupyter Notebook_ reports that dissect the results.

 - [Notebook#11685](https://gatkforums.broadinstitute.org/gatk/discussion/11685/) shows an approach to measuring concordance of sample NA19017 gCNV calls to _1000 Genomes Project_ truth set calls using tutorial `chr20sub` small data.
 - [Notebook#11686](https://gatkforums.broadinstitute.org/gatk/discussion/11686/) examines gCNV callset annotations using larger data, namely chr20 gCNV results from the tutorial's 24-sample cohort.